South Dakota Counseling License Requirements

 3. Get licensed to practice counseling in South Dakota.

 The final step to becoming a professional counselor is to receive your license from the correct licensing body for your area of specialization.
-The Board of Examiners for Counselors and Marriage and Family Therapists licenses mental health counselors and marriage and family therapists; the South Dakota Department of Education is responsible for school counseling licenses; and the Board of Addiction and Prevention Professionals issues certifications and licenses for addiction counselors.
+The Board of Examiners for Counselors and Marriage and Family Therapists (the Board) licenses mental health counselors and marriage and family therapists; the South Dakota Department of Education (DOE) is responsible for school counseling licenses; and the Board of Addiction and Prevention Professionals (BAPP) issues certifications and licenses for addiction counselors.
 Continue reading to learn more about the different counseling licenses available in South Dakota.

 Licensed Professional Counselor-Mental Health (LPC-MH) Licensing Process